npechl/ELIXIR-BFSP-Odyssey/CONTRIBUTING.md

 1. Check that there isn't already an issue about your idea in the `Odyssey` issues to avoid duplicating work.
 If there isn't one already, please create one so that others know you're working on this.
 2. Fork the `Odyssey` main repository to your GitHub account
 3. Make the necessary changes / additions within your forked repository.
-4. Submit a Pull Request against the dev?? branch and wait for the code to be reviewed and merged.
+4. Submit a Pull Request against the dev branch and wait for the code to be reviewed and merged.

 If you're not used to this workflow with git, you can start with some docs from GitHub or even their excellent git resources.